green3g/can-arcgis/README.md

 Now you can copy the output `dist` folder and `index.html` to production.

-## Extensions
+## Hooks

-Extensions are the core of this app.
-Extensions may be added or removed via the `app/extensions.js` config file.
+Hooks are available to customize the core of this app.
+Hooks may be added or removed via the `app/extensions.js` config file.

-Extensions are simple modules that export an object with one or more of the following methods.
-All methods accept one parameter `viewModel` which is the application view model.
-From this object, `config` may be accessed in addition to any other property necessary.
+Hooks are simple modules that export an object with one or more of the following methods.
+All methods accept a parameter based on the hook, and should return a promise that resolves to the same parameter.
+This ensures each hook is run sequentially, even if they are async.

 ## Application Lifecycle